rev-net/memo/pitch.md

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.

+We want to especially encourage investors to join who see potential use for revnets in other areas of their portfolios, and who can help the adoption of the revnet standard.

-We want to invite both token-comfortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.
+Both token-comfortable people interacting directly from their favorite EVM blockchain, and token-curious people interactacting using traditional methods through RRG, are welcome.

 ### $REV stage 1